Golding’s Free Dive

 There’s no time to get bored at Mean Doses Taproom.
 There’s so much on offer.
 Arcade games, pinball, pool tables, and shuffleboard help you build up a thirst for the excellent brews and food on the menu.

 The expansive first-floor bar serves as a showcase for the brewery of the same name.
-The taproom and brewery lie 250 meters apart on Tory Street.
+The taproom and brewery lie 250 metres apart on Tory Street.
 This makes it easy for owner and head brewer Dean Moses to supply the bar with the latest brewery experiment.
 Bar manager Dave Wood says you can expect a rotating lineup of eight Mean Doses beers on tap.
 “There’s always a core group including an IPA, pilsner, hazy, and dark beer.“ The others will vary depending on what’s brewing up the road.
 “Dean is constantly playing with recipes and coming up with weird and wonderful ways to make the beers better.”.

 If you’re not one to froth with excitement over a cold beer, don’t fret.
 Mean Doses has an extensive list of spirits, including over 30 gins.
 Testing flights for both gin and beer are available.
 To accompany your drinks, the bar menu has grilled sandwiches, tater tots, and other filling bites.
 Downstairs restaurant Apachè offers a selection of Northern Vietnamese delicacies.
 Order at the bar, and the staff will hop downstairs when it’s ready and deliver it to your table.